Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

 Recall that for $\varphi(x,n)$ a subobject of $X \times N$, $X \models \exists y\varphi(x,y)$ iff the composite map from $\varphi$ to $X$ is a regular epimorphism,

-Now if $\varphi$ is decidable, Corollary~\Ref{cor:sigmachoice} implies that there exists a \emph{section} of this epimorphism $\varphi \surj X$.
+Now if $\varphi$ is complemented, \Cref{cor:sigmachoice} implies that there exists a \emph{section} of this epimorphism $\varphi \surj X$.
 This is the reason why it is called a choice principle.

-Although Definition~\Ref{def:bduniqt} has only specified bounded universal quantification for decidable objects, we can in fact show that $N$ in $\mc C$ will validate a form of \emph{$\Sigma_1$-collection}, hence bounded universal quantification can be applied to any $\Sigma_1$-subobject as well:
+Although \Cref{def:bduniqt} has only specified bounded universal quantification for complemented objects, we can in fact show that $N$ in $\mc C$ will validate a form of \emph{$\Sigma_1$-collection}, hence bounded universal quantification can be applied to any $\Sigma_1$-subobject as well:

 \begin{lemma}[$\Sigma_1$-collection] If $\varphi$ is a complemented subobject of $X \times N^2$, then the formula $\exists z \buq{i}{y} \beq{j}{z} \varphi(x,i,j)$ will satisfy the universal property of $\buq iy \exists z\varphi(x,i,z)$, i.e. for any subobject $\psi(x,y)$ of $X \times N$, we have